Yuvi-raj-P/FPS-Game/README.md

 ## 🛠️ **Technologies Used**

-- **Unity 3D**: Game Engine for post processing and game developement
+- **Unity 3D**: Game Engine for post-processing and game development
 - **C# Monobehaviour**: Coding language for the game
 - **Photoshop and Illustrator**: UI design and letter design
-- **Blender 3D**: 3D modeling, animation refinements, rigging etc.
+- **Blender 3D**: 3D modeling, animation refinements, rigging, etc.
 - **Audacity**: Sound design
 - **Mixamo**: Animations
 - **Other Libraries**: Include libraries that I coded myself for Unity.